 One of the first tasks on any bride’s to-do list, aside from STOP EATING & WIN THE LOTTERY, is finding the perfect venue for the Big Day.
 Since Rick & I knew we wanted a tropical destination wedding that could accommodate a rather large group, it was important for us find a destination with an affordable hotel and affordable, plentiful flight options.
 Having attended some 2,941 expensive weddings in my life, I know all too well how financially burdensome someone else’s nuptials can be.
 (That’s one of the main reasons I only have a maid of honor and no bridesmaids – I just don’t want to pass on extravagant costs in addition to travel expenses to my people.)

-After a few site visits, we landed on the perfect hotel on Treasure Cay, Abaco, in The Bahamas.
+After a few site visits, we landed on the perfect hotel.
+(Oh, how wrong we were!)
 But what about those plentiful, affordable flights?

 Way back in April, we researched options from Florida, New York, Texas, Wisconsin & Tennessee – the markets where most of our guests live, and found that Silver Airways (in partnership with United) offered plenty of options to both Marsh Harbour (MHH) & Treasure Cay (TCB) during our wedding week.
 Satisfied with the options, we booked a few dozen flights on Silver to the tune of several thousand dollars, with many more to come as additional guests coordinated their individual travel plans.

-I was crushing the wedding planning game like Fat Amy – way ahead of schedule, slashing that to-do list like Valyrian steel.
+I was crushing the wedding planning game – way ahead of schedule, slashing that to-do list like Valyrian steel.

 “Look how easy it is to travel internationally, y’all,” I told my guests.
 “It’s so easy to get to The Bahamas,” I said.